lukaspatschil/poncho-eventbus/README.md

 You can simply add an event listener by calling the `on` function on your event bus.
 The first value is the event it should listen to.
 This has to be a class.
-The secound parameter is the callback function which will be called when the event is emitted.
+The second parameter is the callback function which will be called when the event is emitted.

-The return value of this function will be the function which unsbscribes this listener from the event bus.
+The return value of this function will be the function which unsubscribes this listener from the event bus.

 ```js
 const removeFunction = eventBus.on(NewEvent, event => console.log(event));